-The results here demonstrate that a model composed of uncorrected polls and random drift over time is enough to make an accurate prediction.
-The question arises, then: what contribution can econometric data make to true prediction?
-It has been demonstrated (Abramowitz, 2008; Linzer, 2013) that econometric variables have predictive value before a general election campaign, when polls are scarce.
+The converse question arises: when do fundamentals contribute usefully to true prediction?
+It has been demonstrated (Abramowitz, 2008; Linzer, 2013) that economic and political variables have predictive value before a general election campaign, when polls are scarce.
 After the season begins, opinion polls provide a direct measurement of opinion, at which point the question becomes one of estimating how opinion will evolve over time.
 A true prediction properly done should not change much over time, as seen in the work of Linzer (2013).
 A snapshot to track the current state of the race does the converse.
 Adding random drift to the snapshot lacks an explanatory component, but it has the advantage of generating a reliable forecast.

-One way to incorporate econometric modeling while retaining the news power of the snapshot is to estimate the direction of drift going forward in time from the snapshot.
-For example, it would be possible to quantify how 2nd-quarter unemployment and July-to-November poll movement were related, and with what distribution.
+One way to incorporate fundamentals-based modeling while retaining the news power of the snapshot is to estimate the direction of drift going forward in time from the snapshot.
+For example, it should be possible to quantify how 2nd-quarter unemployment and July-to-November poll movement were related, and with what distribution.
 In this manner, polling data at any moment in time could be used as a starting point for future projections.

 Although national polls are inferior at presidential race prediction, they have the advantage of high time resolution due to their frequency.
 In contrast, the state-poll snapshot takes at least one week to equilibrate after a major campaign event.
-In the future, it should be possible to use national polling data to estimate day-to-day shifts in opinion (Figure 8) and apply this as a correction to the EV estimator using the bias variable b, thereby achieving both accuracy and temporal sensitivity.
+In the future, it might be possible to use national polling data to estimate day-to-day shifts in opinion (Figure 8) and apply this as a correction to the EV estimator using the bias variable b, thereby achieving both accuracy and temporal sensitivity.